galaxyproject/galaxy-hub/content/community/governance/gcb/index.md

 ## Practicalities

 The **GCB** organises and manages its own agenda and work, including arranging meetings and asynchronous discussions.
-The meetings must allow for participations across different timezones.
 The agenda might include planning new initiatives; supporting ongoing development; identifying and advocating for user needs; managing coherent, community-owned proposals and responses in the roadmap processes and other important project decision-making.

 Efficient communication between the GCB (Community Board) and both the GEB (Executive Board) and the GTB (Technical Board) requires at least one representative